mlswg/mls-protocol/draft-ietf-mls-protocol.md

 When processing a handshake message, a client combines the following information to derive new epoch secrets:

-* The init secret from the previous epoch
+* The init secret from the previous epoch.
+When the group is created and there is no previous epoch a fresh random value MUST be used.
 * The commit secret for the current epoch
 * The GroupContext object for current epoch